ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 // We organize most other monads as monad _transformers_.
 // A monad transformer is parameterized with another monad.
 // The monads are organized in a chain.
 Operations of
 // "inner" monads must be lifted to top-level operations.

 trait MonadTransformer extends Monad {
-  protected val m : Monad
+  val m : Monad
 }

 // The Reader monad transformer.
 We provide some convenient
 // functions lift, lift2 etc. to lift functions from the inner monad.